emgrey02/emgrey02/README.md

 - 😄 Pronouns: she/her
 - 🔭 I have an A.A.S. degree in Interface Design and Web Development
 - 🎵 I have a Bachelor of Music degree in Clarinet Performance, with minors in Jazz Studies and Mathematics
-- 💜 I'm getting into WebGL libraries like Pixi.js and Three.js
+- 💜 I'm working on Harvard's CS50 course and The Odin Project
-- 🌟 I want to create beautiful, accessible websites
+- 💜 I'm learning full-stack development with python, flask, sql, html, css, and javascript
-- 💡 My goal: Get a remote, full time job as a web developer
+- 🌟 I want to create beautiful, accessible websites that solve problems

 ## Github Stats
 ![Emma's GitHub stats](https://github-stats-alpha.vercel.app/api/?username=emgrey02&cc=8972AC&tc=000&ic=fff&bc=8972AC)